SystemsApproach/5G/intro.rst

 transition to 5G, with the promise of a tenfold increase in data rates.

 But 5G is about much more than increased bandwidth.
-In the same way 3G defined the transition from voice to broadband, 5G’s promise is mostly about the transition from a single access service (broadband connectivity) to a richer collection of edge services and devices, including support for immersive user interfaces (e.g., AR/VR),
+In the same way 3G defined the transition from voice to broadband, 5G’s promise is primarily about the transition from a single access service (broadband connectivity) to a richer collection of edge services and devices, including support for immersive user interfaces (e.g., AR/VR),